Restoring gauge invariance in conventional fluctuation corrections to a superconductor: Introduction

 \section{Introduction}

 Excitement surrounding the discovery of high-$T_{c}$ materials has led to a renaissance in the study of superconducting fluctuation phenomena~\cite{Varlamov_2018,VarlamovBook,BennemannBook,Loktev_2001}.
 Indeed, the short coherence lengths and quasi two-dimensionality of these systems lead to a situation in which fluctuations play a prominent role~\cite{Keimer_2015}.
 Studies~\cite{Serbyn_2009,Levchenko_2011,Varlamov_2018} based on the original formulation of superconductor fluctuations (or variants thereof) have enabled a good preliminary understanding of many of the electromagnetic (EM) and thermodynamic properties of the cuprates to be achieved.
 Underlying any such study of EM transport is the fundamental tenet of gauge invariance.
 Furthermore, it is imperative to ensure that there is no Meissner effect in the normal-state response of superconductors.
-This in fact provides a distinguishing characteristic between a superconducting gap and a (cuprate) pseudogap, with the former exhibiting a Meissner response while the latter does not.

-The seminal papers on superconductor fluctuations, by Maki~\cite{Maki_1968} and Aslamazov and Larkin~\cite{Aslamazov_1968,KhalatnikovBook}, appeared almost simultaneously with each providing unique insights into understanding the fluctuation conductivity of a superconductor.
-Maki's paper missed the important contribution of the Aslamazov-Larkin (AL) diagram, and the paper of Aslamazov and Larkin, while cognizant of the Maki-Thompson (MT) diagram, did not appreciate the importance of the anomalous Maki-Thompson contribution to electrical conductivity.
-Later on Thompson~\cite{Thompson} further elucidated the importance of the anomalous MT diagram in two-dimensional (2D) superconductors where he showed that, without proper regularization, the anomalous MT conductivity is divergent~\cite{VarlamovBook}.
+The seminal papers on superconductor fluctuations by Maki~\cite{Maki_1968} and Aslamazov and Larkin~\cite{Aslamazov_1968,*KhalatnikovBook} each provided unique insights into understanding the fluctuation conductivity of a superconductor.
+Maki's paper considered only the Maki-Thompson (MT) and Density of States (DOS) diagrams, but missed the Aslamazov-Larkin (AL) diagram, while the paper of Aslamazov and Larkin, which included all of the above diagrams, did not appreciate the importance of the anomalous Maki-Thompson contribution to electrical conductivity.
+Thompson~\cite{Thompson_1970} further elucidated this importance in two-dimensional (2D) superconductors where he showed that, without proper regularization, the anomalous MT conductivity is divergent~\cite{VarlamovBook}.